vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 These two triangles with *kun ḍ alinī* located inside them are considered a symbol of the totality, from *A to HA* .
 They are also, mainly, a fi gure of the Goddess \(sexually united with Śiva\), her face being the “middle” upper *bindu* , the two lower *bindus* on the ends of the lower line of the masculine triangle being her two breasts, and the apex of the down-turned feminine triangle \(where *HA* or *hārdhakalā * is\) being her *yoni* .
 The shape of *kuṇḍ alinī* , the letter *Ī * \(or, rather, the *bījaīṂ * , since *kuṇḍ alinī* is topped by the middle *bindu* \), evokes her coiled form.
 This *kuṇḍ alinī* , says the YH, is refl ected by the two lower *bindus* , a statement not clearly explained by the commentators.
 Thus, this diagram, with *kuṇḍ alinī* and the two superposed intersecting triangles, represents the co-presence of the sexually united Śiva and Śakti.
 11

 68
-The interpretation of this stanza as a description of the *śrīvidyā* embodying the *kāmakalā* diagram, however arbitrary, is confi rmed by other works of the Tripurā tradition, such as Nā ṭ anānandanātha’s commentary on the seventh stanza of Puṇyānandanātha’s *Kāmakalāvilāsa* or the NṣA, 2.185–
+The interpretation of this stanza as a description of the *śrīvidyā* embodying the *kāmakalā* diagram, however arbitrary, is confi rmed by other works of the Tripurā tradition, such as Nāṭanānandanātha’s commentary on the seventh stanza of Puṇyānandanātha’s *Kāmakalāvilāsa* or the NṣA, 2.185–

 186, with the commentaries of Śivānanda and Vidyānanda.
 It is also to be found in the *Gandharvatantra* , 30.37–64, which prescribes a visualization of *kuṇḍ alinī* shaped as the letter *Ī Ṃ * extending in the yogic body of the adept from the *mūlādhāra* to the *brahmarandhra. *